yourbaebea/cinema-hall/README.md

 ### Styles

-- index.css: all the general style, example font, colors, spacing for text, etc..., should be declared in the root
+- index.css: all the general style, example font, colors, spacing for text, etc..., should be declared in the root <br>
-- layout.module.css: elements of the layout
+- layout.module.css: elements of the layout <br>
-- page.module.css: elements of all pages
+- page.module.css: elements of all pages <br>

-if an component inside a page is too complex:
+if an component inside a page is too complex: <br>
-- create a {component}.module.css
+create a {component}.module.css <br>

 ## How to